geo-data/cesium-terrain-builder/README.md

 The software has primarily been developed and deployed on a Linux OS.
-Porting it to other systems should be relatively painless as the library dependencies have been ported to numerous systems and the code itself is standard C++.
+Porting it to other systems should be relatively painless as the library dependencies have been ported to numerous systems and the code itself is standard C++11.
 In fact it has been reported as compiling on Windows using Visual Studio 2010 with minor tweaks.